 Participants who were in the 12th grade during Wave I or in the Wave I disabled sample were not sampled to participate in Wave II.
 The Wave II interview covered similar topics as the Wave I interview, with the addition of more detailed questions regarding nutrition and sun exposure.

-More information on Wave II and other waves can be found in the Add Health User Guides.
+More information on Wave II and other waves can be found in the Add Health Data Documentation.

 Wave III was conducted from 2001 to 2002, interviewing 15,170 of the Wave I respondents.
 The questionnaire was designed to obtain relationship, marital, childbearing, and educational histories, and key labor force events.
 A sample of 1,507 partners of respondents was interviewed at Wave III, representing a wide spectrum of relationship intimacy and commitment.